-- · Medical Management
+- Utilization Management

-- Credentialing
+- Credentialing and Recredentialing

-- · Sanction Monitoring for employees and contracted staff at all levels

 - Claims

 - Complex Care Management

+- CMS Preclusion List Monitoring

 - Other clinical and administrative functions

 When Passport delegates any clinical or administrative functions, Passport remains responsible to external regulatory agencies and other entities for the performance of the delegated activities, including functions that may be sub-delegated.
 To become a delegate, the Provider/Accountable Care Organization (ACO)/vendor must be in compliance with Passport's established delegation criteria and standards.
 Passport's Delegation Oversight Committee (DOC), or other designated committee, must approve all delegation and sub-delegation arrangements.
 To remain a delegate, the Provider/ACO/vendor must maintain compliance with Passport's standards and best practices.